Napa County League of Women Voters to discuss climate bills

-The Napa County League of Women Voters is sponsoring a virtual event to examine three statewide climate-related bills sponsored by Senator Bill Dodd at 5 p.m.
-Wednesday, April 21.
+The Napa County League of Women Voters is sponsoring a virtual event Wednesday, April 21 at 5 p.m. to examine three statewide climate-related bills sponsored by Senator Bill Dodd.

 SB 99 would create “energy resilience mini-grids” to ensure continuous electricity service during power outages.